wzedi/terraform-aws-demo/README.md

 ### Solution Stack

+The back-end details are passed to the solution stack as follows:

+1. The backend stack outputs the bucket name and table name
+1. The make target for all solution stack terraform commands uses `terraform output -json` and parses the names out using `jq`
+1. The names are then passed into the `main.tf.template` file to create the `main.tf` file with correct backend config

-The solution stack incldues the VPC, RDS instance and EC2 instance.
+The solution stack includes the VPC, RDS instance and EC2 instance.

 The RDS instance is deployed into a "server" security group that allows ingress from the "client" security group only.